 Brian looked as stunned as if he’d been slapped.
 “How can you say that?
 We have to believe he’s still alive.
 We have to have faith and keep praying that they’ll find him.”
 His voice sounded strangled and hoarse, no longer sarcastic, but his eyes blazed with his own belief in what he was saying.
 Brian did have faith.

 AJ nodded and looked away from his friend’s blazing eyes.
-He wanted to believe what Brian did, but in his heart, he was almost sure that in a few more days, or weeks, or months, they would find Nick’s remains, washed ashore, buried in a ditch, or wrapped up in someone’s basement.
+He wanted to believe what Brian did, but in his heart, he was almost sure that in a few days, or weeks, or months, they would find Nick’s remains, washed ashore, buried in a ditch, or wrapped up in someone’s basement.
 He’d watched enough TV to know how these cases usually turned out.
-There was no way whoever had shot Kevin in the head would let Nick live, and while Brian still clung to his faith, AJ had begun to accept the cold, hard truth.
+There was no way whoever had shot Kevin in the head would let Nick live, and while Brian clung to his faith, AJ had accepted the cold, hard truth.
 Nick was dead, and Kevin might as well be, too, for as grievously as he’d been wounded.
 But he didn’t dare repeat this.
 All he said instead was, “I hope you’re right.”

 Brian continued to glare at him, looking somehow betrayed, until Howie said, “Well, we should get going.
 We’ll see you later then?”
 He looked pointedly at AJ, who nodded.

-They turned and left, walking up the hall without looking back, and AJ, feeling ashamed of himself, retreated back into his room and bolted the door.
+They turned and left, walking up the hall without looking back, and AJ, feeling ashamed at himself, retreated back into his room and bolted the door.
 He slid into bed, burying his head under the covers, and tried to stop himself from thinking.
 He was still a little drunk, and that helped; his brain felt fuzzy, and his head kept pounding, and it was easier than he’d expected to fall back to sleep.

 It seemed like he had just shut his eyes when he woke to the sound of knocking again.
 “Ugh, what now?” he groaned, squeezing the pillow around his head to muffle the sound.
 It was no use; the knocking persisted, making his head pound again.
 “I told you, later!” he shouted.
 “Leave me alone!”